7 Ways to Fasten an Interior Wall to Concrete for a Secure Hold

 We'll walk you through the different types of fasteners used for attaching framing to concrete, plus point out a few best practices.

-With steel track, you can install a fastener as short as 20 mm, but a 27 mm length produces the better penetration and superior strength.
+With steel track, you can install a fastener as short as 20 mm, but a 27 mm length produces better penetration and superior strength.
 Choose a 72 mm fastener length when working with 2x stock.
 The boosters (powder cartridges) are available in a variety of color-coded strengths to match the fastener to the density of your concrete.
 A yellow booster is about midway on the power range and is usually a good starting point.

-Hardened Concrete Nails
+2. Hardened Concrete Nails

-Drill with Two Different Bits
+3. Drill with Two Different Bits

 Lag shields produce strong joints, but they involve more installation steps than most fasteners.
-Drill holes through the wood sole plate with a wood bit and mark the floor.
+First, drill holes through the wood sole plate with a wood bit and mark the floor.
 Move the sole plate, drill the floor, suck out the dust, and tap the shield into place.
 Replace the sole plate and drive lag screws with washers into the shields.

-Bonus: Use Adhesive to Boost Holding Power
+Tips for Using Adhesive to Boost Holding Power